awsdocs/amazon-dynamodb-developer-guide/doc_source/Expressions.ConditionExpressions.md

     --condition-expression "attribute_not_exists(Price)"
 ```

 DynamoDB also provides an `attribute_exists` function\.
-The following example will delete a product only if it has received poor reviews:
+The following example deletes a product only if it has received poor reviews\.

 ```
 aws dynamodb delete-item \